Saving the Indenhofen House

 Bureau of State Parks and Evansburg State Park

-German immigrants Gerhard Indenhofen and his brother Herman built this house around 1725.
-Gerhard was 19 years old when the boys purchased 440 acres from Mathias Van Bebber in 1706.
+German immigrants Gerhard Indenhofen and his brother Herman built this house around 1713 on the 440 acres their father had purchased from Mathias Van Bebber in 1706.
 The original deed (Phila.
 Book E3 6:40, 24, Oct.
 1706, 440ac., 88 £-s) indicates that this encompassed the whole village of Skippack.
 The stone was carried from quarries along the Skippack Creek a little south of the house.
 The mortar was a simple mixture of Skippack red clay and lime held together by horse hair and rope and sometimes straw.
 Looking at the inside of the house, these rudimentary ingredients seem to be doing a decent job of holding the stones in place even today.

 Gerhard IndenHofen was born in 1687 in Mulheim, Germany on the Ruhr River.1 Mulheim is located in northwest Germany near the border of Holland.
 Research indicates that this is the area of the old world that many of our early Skippack settlers come from.
 Gerhard arrived in America with his father (Eberhardt) and mother (Elizabeth nee' Schipboucher), two brothers (Peter and Harman) and a sister (Anneke) sometime in 1698.2 Based on primary church records, the IndenHofens settled in Whitemarsh (Wide Marsh), Pennsylvania.3